kelv1n9/eHack/README.md

 ## 🛰️ Portable Module

-To enhance its capabilities, **eHack** can be paired with the **eHack-portable-module**.
-This compact RF module connects wirelessly to the main unit and is controlled directly from its menu.
-It allows you to perform attacks and research from a distance, adding significant flexibility to your operations.
+The ***eHack Portable Module*** expands the reach of **eHack** beyond the main device.
+It is a lightweight RF companion that links wirelessly and can be fully managed through the interface of the primary unit.
+With it, you can launch experiments and carry out attacks remotely, bringing extra versatility to your toolkit.

-Find more information on the portable module in its dedicated repository: [eHack-portable-module](https://github.com/kelv1n9/eHack_Portable_Module)
+More details about the portable module are available in its own repository: [eHack Portable Module](https://github.com/kelv1n9/eHack_Portable_Module)

+---

+## 📡 Radio Module

+The ***eHack FM Radio Module*** adds radio-focused features to **eHack**.
+It supports FM transmission with RDS, periodically sends battery level information, and communicates with the master via NRF24L01.
+The module integrates into the system menu, enabling remote operation and expanding the scope of your research.

+Learn more in the dedicated repository: [eHack Radio](https://github.com/kelv1n9/eHack_Radio/)

 ---